 These components work hand-in-hand with the cooling system’s coolant, thermostat, radiator, and water pump.
 In other words, the vehicle’s cooling system has to work for the heating system to work.

 When the coolant passes through the engine, it picks up heat to prevent the engine from overheating.
 This coolant then flows through the radiator, where the heat is dissipated.
-However, when you turn on your car heater, the hot coolant flows from the engine to the heater core instead.
-A fan blows on the hot liquid, triggering a heat exchange that cools down the heater core while heating the air that then goes through the vents to the cabin.
+However, when you turn on your car heater on a vehicle with a heater control valve, some of the hot coolant flows from the engine to the heater core.

 How Do Vehicles Regulate Cabin Temperature?